Trump Reports ‘no Symptoms,' Returns to Downplaying Virus

 In one significant national coronavirus action, Trump declared there would be no action before the election on economic-stimulus legislation — an announcement that came not long after the Federal Reserve chairman said such help was essential for recovery with the nation reeling from the human and economic cost of the pandemic.
 Stocks fell on the White House news.

 Meanwhile, Trump was grappling with next political steps exactly four weeks from Election Day.
-Anxious to project strength, Trump, who is still contagious with the virus, tweeted Tuesday morning that he was planning to attend next week's debate with Democrat Joe Biden in Miami and "It will be great!”
+Anxious to project strength, Trump, who is still contagious with the virus, tweeted Tuesday that he was planning to attend next week's debate with Democrat Joe Bidenin Miami and "It will be great!”

 Biden, for his part, said he and Trump “shouldn’t have a debate” as long as the president remains COVID positive.

-Biden told reporters in Pennsylvania that he’s “looking forward to being able to debate him” but said “we’re going to have to follow very strict guidelines.”
+Biden told reporters in Pennsylvania that he was “looking forward to being able to debate him” but said “we’re going to have to follow very strict guidelines.”

 Elsewhere in the government, the scope of the outbreak was still being uncovered.
 On Tuesday, the nation’s top military leaders including the chairman of the Joint Chiefs of Staff, Gen. Mark Milley, and the vice chairman, Gen. John Hyten, were in quarantine after exposure to Adm.
 Charles W. Ray, the vice commandant of the Coast Guard.